sgarciac/fuego/HACKING.md

 ## Testing

-The tests are located in [test](./test/test) as a shuint2 shell script.
+The tests are located in [test](./test/test) as a shunit2 shell script, against a the firebase emulator.

 To run the tests, you'll need to install:

  * [firestore emulator](https://firebase.google.com/docs/rules/emulator-setup) (via either gcloud or firebase CLI)